July 24 “Clark Through the Decades Family Day” Offers Fun Blasts from the Past

 Pizza, hamburgers, sushi and more will be available from local food vendors Hot Tomatoes, Spice Root, Helen’s Place, Tupelo Honey, Lickety Split, Taconic Restaurant, and Jae’s at the Clark on the grounds all day.

 The Clark is celebrating its 50th anniversary with a year-long program of special exhibitions and initiatives, including the establishment of a new prize for arts writing and the first national tour of masterpieces from its permanent collection.
 The program also encompasses several special exhibitions including Jacques-Louis David: Empire to Exile (through September 5, 2005), the first exhibition to examine the artist’s post-Revolutionary years, and Little Women, Little Men: Folk Art Portraits of Children from the Fenimore Art Museum (July 4-October 9, 2005) featuring 11 paintings of children by American itinerant portrait artists including Ammi Phillips, Erastus Salisbury Field, Joseph Whiting Stock, William Matthew Prior, and others (part of the Berkshire-wide collaboration “American Traditions”).
+Winslow Homer: Making Art, Making History will open this fall on October 9 and continue through January 16 of 2006.
 In summer 2006, The Clark Brothers Collect Renoir to Matisse, Homer to Hopper will explore the collecting history of Sterling Clark and his brother Stephen, bringing together works from their acclaimed collections for the first time.
 Celebrations and programs are planned for area residents throughout the 18-month festivities.

 The Clark is located at 225 South Street in Williamstown, Massachusetts.
-The galleries are open Tuesday through Sunday, 10 a.m. to 5 p.m. (daily in July and August).
+The galleries are open daily 10 a.m. to 5 p.m. in July and August.
 Admission June 1 through October 31, is $10 for adults, free for children 18 and under, members, and students with valid ID.
 Admission is free November through May.
 For more information, call 413-458-2303 or visit www.clarkart.edu.